 - Length: complete an accelerated, intensive advanced diploma in only 10 months, 2 evenings a week

-- Industry experience: gain hands-on consulting experience by completing a 24-week consulting capstone project with an industry client during the final two terms of the program (BSUS 5200 Winter and BSUS 5300 Spring)
+- Industry experience: gain hands-on experience by completing a 24-week capstone project with an industry client during the final two terms of the program (BSUS 5200 Winter and BSUS 5300 Spring)

 - Small class sizes: receive individual attention

 - Industry instructors: benefit from the real-world experience of sustainability practitioners

 Find out more about the courses, focus, and opportunities available with your Advanced Diploma in Sustainable Business Leadership on the Program Details page.

 If you have a BCIT diploma from one of the listed programs and have been accepted into the BCIT Bachelor of Business Administration degree, you can use Sustainable Business Leadership courses to meet your Bachelor of Business Administration elective requirements [PDF].
 You can use these courses towards your BBA elective requirements as well as the Advanced Diploma in Sustainable Business Leadership.